l7mp/demo-clusters/README.md

 helm install -n argocd --create-namespace  -f values.yaml argocd argo/argo-cd
 ```

-Step 3: add the ArgoCD `Application` that will read install everything else.
+Step 3: add the ArgoCD `Application` that will install everything else.
 The following is the content of the `argocd-applications.yaml` file:
 ```
 apiVersion: argoproj.io/v1alpha1